 “For FCCI’s purposes, we record this information as a first step in evaluating a sample.
 For cacao producers especially, this provides them with important information so that they might figuratively rewind and identify when and how defects entered the sample through processing.”

 Then, once you’ve evaluated the exterior of the cacao bean, it’s time to analyse the interior.

 “Simply put, a cut test involves taking raw cacao beans and cutting them in half lengthwise to view their insides,” Dr Martin tells me.
 “This allows an evaluator to then determine the level of fermentation and physical defects in the cacao.”

-Just like with coffee, fermentation is a big deal in cacao and chocolate.
-“Fermentation level is a classic hot button issue for many in the industry, and debates on its links to quality are ongoing.”
+Just like with coffee, fermentation is important for cacao and chocolate.
+“Fermentation level is a classic hot button issue for many in the industry, and debates on its links to quality are ongoing,” Dr. Martin tells me.

 “The chance to draw inferences about cacao based on sight remains invaluable to cacao producers, and cut tests are legally required throughout the C market [the Cocoa market] as the primary quality evaluation metric,” she tells me.

 “When we teach at origin, producers are most often familiar with cut tests practically, but want the chance to discuss their value intellectually, to practice calibration, and to think together about how cut tests (and particularly education on cut tests) might fit into their quality control strategies at the cooperative level.”

 Cut test of cacao beans.
 Credit: The Chocolate Conspiracy